Just a moment...

 Press 'Enter' after typing page number.

-Conclusion: Modular kitchens imported in CKD/SKD condition are classifiable under Chapter 94 and Heading 9403.40; however, DGOV furniture guidelines do not supplant the statutory valuation regime and cannot be applied in derogation of Section 14 and the Customs Valuation Rules, 2007.
+Conclusion: Modular kitchens imported in CKD/SKD condition are classifiable under Chapter 94 as furniture, but DGOV guidelines cannot override the statutory valuation rules.

-Issue (ii): Whether rejection of declared value in 11 Bills of Entry under Rule 12 and redetermination under Rule 4 was justified.
+Issue (ii): Whether rejection of declared value in 11 Bills of Entry under Rule 12 and redetermination under Rule 4 was legally justified.

 Issue (iii): Whether acceptance of declared value in the remaining Bills of Entry was contrary to Rule 3(3).